I am an Assistant Professor of Political Science at the College of Charleston and

 congressional and presidential elections, and political

 I have published over a dozen op-eds and editorials in outlets such as the Huffington Post, Charleston's Post & Courier, and South Carolina's The State.
-I have been cited or quoted in above outlets as well as USA Today, the New Yorker, and the Boston Globe.
+I have been cited or quoted in above outlets in addition to USA Today, the New Yorker, and the Boston Globe.
 I also co-author an American Politics Blog: Rule 22.
-Notably, Rule22 reaches a wide audience through its partnership with the Christian Science Monitor.
+Notably, Rule22 reaches a wide audience through its partnership with the Christian Science Monitor (one of the nation's oldest national newspapers).